talon-one/talon_one.rb/docs/ManagementApi.md

 Resend invitation email

-Resend an email invitation to an existing user.  **Note:** The invitation token is valid for 24 hours after the email has been sent.
+Resend an email invitation to an existing user.  > [!note] The invitation token is valid for 24 hours after the email has been sent.

 ### Example